juju-solutions/charmbox/README.md

 but it is possible to use an existing local provider with Charmbox (see below).

-### Using an Existing Juju With Charmbox
+### Using Charmbox with Existing Juju

-If you already have Juju configured, you can use your existing Juju, including any environments, with a few extra arguments to the run command:
+If you already have Juju configured, you can use your existing Juju installation, including any environments, with a few extra arguments to the run command:

     sudo docker run --rm -ti --net=host -v $HOME/.juju:/home/ubuntu/.juju johnsca/charmbox

+### Using Charmbox with Existing Juju and Local Provider

-Note that if you are using local provider, you will need to bootstrap from outside the container, but all subsequent operations will work normally within the container:
+If you wish to use local provider, you will need to bootstrap from **outside** the container, but all subsequent operations will work normally within the
+container:

     juju switch local
     juju bootstrap
     sudo docker run --rm --net=host -v $HOME/.juju:/home/ubuntu/.juju -ti charmbox

+Once inside the container, you can use bundletester to test a charm:

     $ubuntu@ab3d:~/$ bundletester -t lp:~user/charms/trusty/foo/branch
     $ubuntu@ab3d:~/$ exit

+Once you are done with the container, make sure you destroy the local provider that you bootstrapped:

     juju destroy-environment local

+### Using Charmbox with Charms on your Host Machine

-If you have an existing local repository, you can also mount that:
+If you have charms already checked out on your host machine, you can mount the Juju repository subdirectory:

     sudo docker run --rm -ti -v $JUJU_REPOSITORY/trusty:/home/ubuntu/trusty johnsca/charmbox

+At this time, you cannot directly mount `$JUJU_REPOSITORY` inside the container because it would overwrite `/home/ubuntu`.
+Thus, it is recommended that you mount the `trusty` or `precise` subdirectories.

-## Building from Source
+## Building Charmbox from Source

     git clone https://github.com/juju-solutions/charmbox.git && cd charmbox
     sudo docker build -t charmbox .